koi/plugin-leadsheet/README.md

-# lyTemplates-leadsheet
+# lyTemplates-singlepart
-[LilyPond](http://lilypond.org) template for creating leadsheets.
+[LilyPond](http://lilypond.org) template for creating music with a solo instrument and accompaniment chord symbols; essentially a "lead sheet".

 ## Overview
 This package is part of the [lyTemplates](https://github.com/brianclements/lyTemplates.git)